ezweave/pretty-functional/chapters/one/one.md

 This is an important concept as in the next chapter, when we start looking at _monads_, we will be doing the same thing only without any flow control.
 It will make sense later on.

 For the purposes of introducing some of these concepts, the "Mark 2" solution is really best and what I would rather see.
 The last solution is really just to demonstrate just how differently you can approach this problem.

+# Summary

+So we've started to get _more_ functional.
+We're eschewing the use of ES6 classes and operators (`Array.map`, for example) and using `lodash`s `flow` with functions that are not connected to any particular data type.
+We're also starting to think about operating on collections, vs objects.
+Oh wait, are we?

+Remember that JSON is just a `map`.
+It's really just another collection type, which is why many `lodash` operators work on arrays or maps.
+Keep that in mind going forward.
+When we start using `rxjs` and introduce the concept of a _stream_, this is an important thing to understand.
+But we're limping before we're sprinting.
+For our purposes, ES6 classes are _not_ particularly useful.
+There is a difference, of course between JSON and an ES6 class.
+I prefer the former, as it lends to a _more_ functional style.

+Some basic take aways:
+* Fat arrows are your friend.
+* Compose operations as a series of functions, each doing something _discrete_ to a data set.
+* Write tests around your functions.
+* Use `tap` to inspect data without manipulating it.
+* `partialRight` is _very_ handy in currying functions to expect the _data_ last.

+# Exercises